christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data-01.md

 ## -00 to -01

-- Combined structure for resource record definition and operational controls (Section 3.1.1)
+- Combined structure for resource record definition and operational controls (Section 3.1.1).
-- Use camel case for property names instead of snake case
+- Use camel case for property names instead of snake case.
-- Add examples for CSYNC
+- Move examples or RR types to Appendix B.
+- Clarification tha RDATA presentation format is used.
+Therefroe datatypes for values in RDATA are set to string.

 # IANA Considerations